nie-ine/inseri/Tutorials/App descriptions for Researchers/Apps to visualise data/Bar Chart/README.md

 ![Bar chart with axis labels](images/LabelledBarChart.png)

 ##### Range Feature
 You can invoke the bar chart range feature by indicating according data for each bar.
 You can optionally set a label for the range feature in the metadata section.
+If not set, the range label will default to just "Range".

 Initially, the "value" key for each bar should hold the total value across all range points of this bar.